gitter-badger/ContainerCamp.github.io/_posts/2011-12-31-countinuous_deployment_docker_ansible.md

 from: "10:10"
 ---

 Ansible can provision instances with AWS, Rackspace and DigitalOcean, configure them with Docker and then continuously deploy Docker-aware apps effortlessly.
-This talk is a successor of the January Docker meetup one https://speakerdeck.com/gerhardlazu/ansible-and-docker-the-path-to-continuous-delivery-part-1